 Aside the cleaning, some of our teams will be busy setting up mooring lines that will hopefully be used by the several boats visiting Mae Haad and Haad Khom to prevent them from dropping their anchor in the fragile coral reefs of these popular diving and snorkeling spots.

-Also as part of this event Lotus Diving will teach PADI Open Water Course to 10 lucky children from the community to add to the 20 children that have been certified last 2 years as part of a similar program that has been made possible with the help of the Department of Coastal and Marine Resources of Thailand (DMCR).
+Also as part of this event Lotus Diving will teach SSI Open Water Course to 10 lucky children from the community to add to the 20 children that have been certified last 2 years as part of a similar program that has been made possible with the help of the Department of Coastal and Marine Resources of Thailand (DMCR).

 Divers visiting the island are also welcome to join us for this event for the price of 1500 Thai Baht for as many dives required for the event to be a success.
 Also divers with full set of gear will only be charged 500 Thai Baht to cover for food, tanks and transportation.
 The participants will also receive a long-sleeve shirt as a memory for their help in making that day a success.